TheWhiteFluid/Obsidian_Cyber/Obisdian_vault/PortSwigger.Web-Security.Labs/SQL Injection.md

 ## 10. Blind SQL injection with conditional responses

-We will perform injection based on the session cookie response (welcome back message)
+We will perform injection based on the session cookie (response = welcome back message)
 ```
 Cookie: TrackingId=XZqKxHXKgUbxQYVh
 ```